ulixee/platform/cli/docs/Overview/Deployment.md

 ## Databox Core Sandboxes

-When Databoxes are run on a Server, they are initialized into a virtual machine sandbox that has no access to Node.js modules beyond the `Hero`, `Databox` and `Unblocked` modules.
+When Databoxes are run on a Miner, they are initialized into a virtual machine sandbox that has no access to Node.js modules beyond the `Hero`, `Databox` and `Unblocked` modules.
 Your dependencies will be imported into your package, but you should not expect NodeJs core xs to be available.
 Your script will also be fully isolated between runs - any shared state must be provided in via the `input` variables.
 This isolation ensures your script can be reproduced, re-run and troubleshooted reliably.

 ## Efficient Units